Macfarlanes

-Macfarlanes LLP is a London-based law firm.

-In 2021/22, Macfarlanes achieved total revenues of £303.7 million and profits per equity partner of £2.48 million, respectively the 28th-largest and highest among UK-based law firms.
-It is regarded as forming part of the "Silver Circle" of leading UK law firms.
+Macfarlanes LLP is a London-based law firm and a member of the UK's "Silver Circle" of elite law firms.

+The firm is ranked as the UK's most profitable major law firm by profit margin and serves a global client base across Private Capital, M&A, Private Wealth, and Disputes.

 History

 Macfarlanes was founded in the City of London in 1875 by George Watson Neish.
 In 1894 Neish was joined in partnership by John Embleton Macfarlane and the firm moved to premises in Watling Street.
 The firm's offices suffered bomb damage during the Second World War.
 In 1958, the firm moved to a new office, Dowgate Hill House.
 In 1962, the firm adopted its current name Macfarlanes, named after then-senior partner Craig Macfarlane.
 The firm has grown organically over the years to its current size and has never merged.

 Vanni Treves was the firm's senior partner from 1987 to 1999.

 Macfarlanes converted to a limited liability partnership in May 2008.

 In September 2010, Macfarlanes advised Four Seasons Health Care, the largest UK-based care home group, on the restructuring of its £1.6 billion debt facilities.
 In October 2010 the firm announced that it would be introducing a new senior solicitor level from early 2011.
 In July 2012 Macfarlanes advised Stanhope, backed by Mitsui Fudosan UK and the Alberta Investment Management Corporation, on its purchase of the BBC Television Centre.

 In January 2012, Macfarlanes was joined by a nine-strong team from the boutique specialist hedge fund law firm, D Harris & Co International Limited, to complement the firm's existing hedge funds practice.

 In September 2013, Macfarlanes advised Verizon Communications on its acquisition of Vodafone's 45 per cent interest in Verizon Wireless for $130 billion, one of the biggest deals in corporate history.

-It was named Law Firm of the Year at the British Legal Awards 2014 and UK Law Firm of the Year 2015 at the Chambers Europe Awards for Excellence.
-In 2023, Macfarlanes was shortlisted for City Law Firm of the Year at The Lawyer Awards.

-In recognition of the firm's efforts to widen its talent pool and improve access to the legal profession, Macfarlanes won Best Social Mobility Strategy at the targetjobs National Graduate Recruitment Awards 2023.
+In July 2026, Macfarlanes advised Ares on the acquisition of French football club Olympique Lyonnais by US businesswoman Michele Kang, following the administration of its parent company, Eagle Football Holdings.

 Macfarlanes is among the firms operating a 'pass-first time' policy for training contract students sitting the SQE.